eshaal-dev/demo-github/README.md

 # demo-github
-this is a demo on github
+this is a demo on github for practice.